smartbch/docs/README.md

 You can join smartBCH with a full-node client by following [this guide](./mainnet.md).

-The decentralized bridge connecting BCH and smartBCH is named as [SHA-Bridge](./sha-gate.md).
-The developers are now busy studying its feasibility and safety.
-We invite the BCH community to help use review and refine SHA-Bridge, to speed up its development.
+The decentralized bridge connecting BCH and smartBCH is named as [SHA-Gate](./sha-gate.md).
+The developers are now busy in studying its feasibility and safety, with coding and implementation followed soon.
+We invite the BCH community to help us review and refine SHA-Gate, to speed up its development.

 The SEPs are **s**martBCH **e**volution **p**roposals, in which the community discusses future direction of smartBCH.